flow-project/flow/docs/source/examples.rst

 To make this task more difficult, the environment has a configurable parameter, `ring_length`, which can be set to a list containing the minimum and maximum ring-size.
-The autonomous vehicle must learn to distinguish these scenarios from each other and pick the appropriate driving behavior.
+The autonomous vehicle must learn to distinguish these networks from each other and pick the appropriate driving behavior.

 .. image:: ../img/stabilizing_the_ring.png
    :width: 400